MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-07-25-how-to-replicate-mobilefirst-environment.md

 ## Using resourceInfos query parameter in REST API
 There is one more way you can export required Artifacts, but for that user has to know about the resource-name and resource-types of each artifact.

+Use following GET REST endpoint to export artifacts as a compressed file, based on the resource selected in query parameters.

 ```
 http://{host}:{port}/{context}/management-apis/2.0/runtimes/{runtime-name}/export?resourceInfos={resource-name||resource-type}
 ```

-- GET  : Exports artifacts as a compressed file, based on the resource selected in query parameters.

 **Example**